Liverpool have abandoned their hopes of signing Virgil van Dijk and apologised to Southampton for "any misunderstanding" over their interest.

 Jurgen Klopp is believed to have made Van Dijk his top target, with the chance to work with the Liverpool boss reported to have played a significant role in the player's decision - information that stuck in the craw at Southampton.

-Saints are understood to have asked the Premier League to investigate an alleged illegal approach, which has been followed by Liverpool announcing the end of their pursuit.
+Saints are understood to have asked the Premier League on Tuesday to investigate an alleged illegal approach, which has been followed by Liverpool announcing the end of their pursuit.

 "Liverpool Football Club would like to put on record our regret over recent media speculation regarding Southampton Football Club and player transfers between the two clubs," the statement on Liverpool's official website read.

-Southampton did not wish to comment on a statement that followed high-level talks yesterday.
+Southampton did not wish to comment on a statement that followed high-level talks on Wednesday.

 Van Dijk is said to have preferred Liverpool ahead of interest from fellow interested parties Chelsea and Manchester City.

-Last month Southampton chairman Ralph Krueger said the club would no longer be bullied in the transfer market, saying they were in a position to turn down a £60m bid for Van Dijk.
+Last month Southampton chairman Ralph Krueger told Press Association Sport that the club would no longer be bullied in the transfer market, saying they were in a position to turn down a £60million bid for Van Dijk.

 "We do not need to sell any player for the first time since I've been here," Krueger said.